p-doom/crowd-code/README.md

 ![crowd-code Extension](https://raw.githubusercontent.com/mattia-consiglio/vs-code-recorder/main/img/preview.gif)

 As soon as the extension activates, recording commences automatically.
-Recording automatically stop upon IDE closure.
+Recording automatically stops upon IDE closure.
 Additionally, you can control the recording in two ways:

 1. Using the status bar (on the right): Click on "Start recording" to begin and "Stop recording" to end.